aahalani/togatherpublic/README.md

 ## 👨‍💻 For Developers

 ToGather is an open source project and we welcome contributions from the developer community.
-If you're a mobile app developer interested in React Native and want to get involved, please check out our [contributing guidelines](CONTRIBUTING.md).
+If you're a mobile app developer interested in React Native and want to get involved, please contact me via [email](mailto:aahalani@gmail.com).

 ### 🛠️ Tech Stack

 - React Native + TypeScript
 - Redux for state management
 - Amazon AWS for backend services
     * S3
+    * Cognito
+    * Amplify
+    * AppSync
+    * Lambda
+    * DynamoDB
+    * Pinpoint
+    * SES
 - AsyncStorage for local data persistence

 ## 🌟 Stay Updated

 Star this repository to keep yourself updated on ToGather's progress and to motivate us in building an awesome college app!
+We are about to reach 1K downloads across both the platforms! 😊

 ## 📲 Installation